Tutorial: Agent Collaboration

 [mods]

-required = ["git", "claude-code"]flint syncThis installs plugins for structured work and the Claude Code mod for tool integration.
+claude-code = { source = "NUU-Cognition/flint-mod-claude-code" }flint syncThis installs shards for structured work and the Claude Code mod for tool integration.

 Step 2: Prepare Your Init File